2 4 0 T U R B O . C O M

 This image below from a 1990 iPd catalog caught the attention of many Volvo enthusiasts who wanted improved handling.

 I have always considered a good set of iPd anti-sway bars to be a great first step in improving a 240 suspension.
-Every 240 I owned had a set.
+Every 240 I have owned had a set.

 You can call it better handling, better grip, better road manners, etc. If you want your car to perform better on the road, part of that is how well your car inspires confidence in the twisties.
 Whether the car has too much body roll is part of that.
 Just don't go too far.
 Keep this in mind; Reducing body roll for the sake of just reducing body roll will not always make your car corner faster, however in most cases it will.